 About the program

 The Diploma of Communication opens up a wide range of career and further study opportunities in disciplines ranging from film and television through to journalism and multimedia.
-Diploma studies have the opportunity to study Digital Media and Society, Public Relations and the Australian Media.
+Diploma students have the opportunity to study Digital Media and Society, Public Relations and the Australian Media.

 The Diploma of Communication will teach students core skills to enhance their career prospects, whether that be a student fresh out of school or someone wishing to upgrade their qualifications.
 Some core skills covered include;